This is a plain English summary of an original research article

 Cancer Research UK.
 Oral cancer incidence statistics.
 London; Cancer Research UK; accessed October 2017.

 Cancer Research UK.
-Treating mouth problems.
-London; Cancer Research UK; 2015.
+Mouth problems and Treatments.
+London; Cancer Research UK; 2021.

 NICE.
 Cancer of the upper aerodigestive tract: assessment and management in people aged 16 and over.
 CG36.
 London: National Institute for Health and Care Excellence; 2016.